torrez/grampa/README.md

 ## welp

 So yeah, this is my idea.
 I don’t think it’s totally ready for use but here it is!
-I wrote it while my kid napped and it feels good to have it done but I don’t know when I’ll be able to update it.
+I wrote it while my kid slept and it feels good to have it done but I don’t know when I’ll be able to update it.
 Plus it gave me a chance to learn how to make a Makefile and how to make inline awk scripts that sort of do what I want.
 I didn’t know either before sitting down to do this.